 - Thank them and ask if you can have some time to think about it.
-DON'T accept the job on the spur of the moment (though some employers might expect a quick response of experienced professionals). - Feel free to contact a career advisor in the CDO to discuss the job offer.
+Do not accept the position, and get a clear answer from the employer as to when they need to know of your acceptance/rejection. - Feel free to contact a career advisor in the CDO to discuss the job offer.